Renewable Energy Certificate (United States): Background

 There are two main markets for renewable energy certificates in the United States – compliance markets and voluntary markets.

 Compliance markets are created by a policy that exists in 29 U.S. states, the District of Columbia, and Puerto Rico, called Renewable Portfolio Standard.
 In these states, the electric companies are required to supply a certain percent of their electricity from renewable generators by a specified year.
 For example, in California the law is 33% renewable by 2020, whereas New York has a 24% requirement by 2013.
 Electric utilities in these states demonstrate compliance with their requirements by purchasing RECs; in the California example, the electric companies would need to hold RECs equivalent to 33% of their electricity sales.

 Voluntary markets are ones in which customers choose to buy renewable power out of a desire to use renewable energy.
 Most corporate and household purchases of renewable energy are voluntary purchases.
 Renewable energy generators located in states that do not have a Renewable Portfolio Standard can sell their RECs to voluntary buyers, usually at a cheaper price than compliance market RECs.

 Marketers

 RECs can be traded directly from buyer to seller, but third party marketers, brokers, or asset managers are commonly found in the marketplace.
 Renewable generation facilities will often sell their credits to these entities, who then resell them on the market at a later date.

 Texas developed the first comprehensive RECs system in the U.S., a web-based platform that provides for the issuance, registration, trade, and retirement of RECs.
 The Texas REC Program, which only tracks renewable energy certificates, started operating in July 2001.

 In the Western United States, RECs are traded on the Western Renewable Energy Generation Information System (WREGIS) as part of the Western Electricity Coordinating Council (WECC).
-The WECC encompasses 14 states, 2 Canadian provinces, and the northern Baja Mexico.
+The WECC encompasses 14 states, 2 Canadian provinces, and northern Baja Mexico.